pagkly/Zed/Investopedia3/Do You Know the Loopy Difference Between Gift Cards.md

 ## Digital Gift Cards

-Gift cards debuted in 1994, according to [Mageplaza](https://www.mageplaza.com/blog/gift-card-statistics.html), an extension marketplace of the open-source-commerce platform Magento.
+Gift cards debuted in 1994, according to [[Mageplaza]](https://www.mageplaza.com/blog/gift-card-statistics.html), an extension marketplace of the open-source-commerce platform Magento.
 And they are growing at an annual rate of 200%, comparing to about 6% for gift cards overall.
 Increasingly, many merchants are opting to offer eGift cards to customers: Upscale department stores such as Saks Fifth Avenue and Bergdorf Goodman, for example, send bonus gift cards to their loyalty program members (who have spent a certain amount during a promotion or over a certain time period).
-However, 75% of the volume in gift card program redemptions is still in physical cards versus 25%for digital gift cards, according to a [National Gift Card Corp](https://www.ngc-group.com/).
+However, 75% of the volume in gift card program redemptions is still in physical cards versus 25%for digital gift cards, according to a [[National Gift Card Corp]](https://www.ngc-group.com/).
 (NGC) 2018 industry survey.